reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 | Impact | ▼▽▽▽▽ |
 | Lethality | ▼▼▼▽▽ |

 If you can find a good location, it's easy.
-However, be aware that it is possible that after a large-scale search, you will be rescued, but your hands and feet are frozen and must be amputated.
+However, be aware that it is possible that after a large-scale search, you will be rescued, but your hands and feet will be frozen and must be amputated.

 Freezing to death is probably as comfortable as hanging yourself.
 Hearing something like this, you may question its authenticity, but this is what the survivors said, so you have to believe it.